kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

-# Challenge 1: Cloud Inference Pipeline
+# Challenge 1: ML in the Cloud

 ## Summary